takacsmark/takacsmark.github.io/_posts/2018-01-05-dockerfile-tutorial-by-example-dockerfile-best-practices-2018.md

 ![Dockerfile tutorial - Docker image list]({{ site.url }}/assets/images/in-content/dockerfile-tutorial-dangling-images.png)

-Our freshly built image is ready to use, but the previous image that we built with curl is still hanging around and it does not have a proper tag or name right now.
+Our newly built image is ready to use, but the previous image that we built with curl is still hanging around and it does not have a proper tag or name right now.
 (You can check the image ids to see that this is the same image we built previously).

 Docker calls such images dangling images.